Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 # Option 1: If ssh-copy-id works (need password auth still enabled)

-# Run this FROM YOUR LAPTOP (not on the VPS):
+# Run this in a LOCAL terminal on your laptop (not on the VPS):

 ssh-copy-id {{tutorial.sudouser}}@{{tutorial.ipaddress}}